How to Create Contract Templates That Save Hours Every Week

 Why Templates Matter

-- 30-60 minutes drafting each contract
+- 30-60 minutes per contract drafting from scratch

-- Inconsistent terms across deals
+- Inconsistent language across teams

-- Legal review needed for every document
+- Legal reviews every document

-- Consistent, vetted language throughout
+- Consistent, pre-vetted language every time

 Template Fundamentals